 Geothermal water source heat pump systems are the most expensive and can cost upwards of $30,000 to install if not more.
 You may reduce energy costs by 50% – 65% and some systems are also used to heat your water so they can pay for themselves quicker than an air-to-air unit.

 Ground heat pump: Geothermal ground heat pumps are also more expensive to install than air-based systems but are also more efficient due to how they work.
 When you go underground several feet below the earth’s surface, the temperature remains at a relatively consistent level throughout the year.
-A ground heat pump takes advantage of moderate temperatures fluctuations in both summer and winter and the fact that below groundOpens in a new tab., it’s warmer in winter and cooler in summer than the air above it.
+A ground heat pump takes advantage of moderate temperatures fluctuations in both summer and winter and the fact that below ground, it’s warmer in winter and cooler in summer than the air above it.

 Geothermal heat pumps can reduce energy costs by 30% – 60% depending on your local specifics and are known for being very reliable, solid options that are growing in popularity.
 They are also somewhat more versatile than air-based system since geothermal heat pumps don’t rely on outside temperature to perform.